 In the buildup to Nigeria’s general elections in 2015, the campaign team of Muhammadu Buhari utilised crowdfunding to source for money to fund his campaign.
 In 2018, the likes of the presidential candidate of Allied Congress Party of Nigeria (ACPN), Oby Ezekwesili and a house of representatives candidate of Eti-Osa Federal Constituency under the Modern Democratic Party (MDP), Olubankole Wellington — popularly known as Banky W — all crowdfunded their campaigns.

-Beyond politics, there are a couple of online platforms in Nigeria now that allow people to raise funds for social causes or for medical bills.
+Beyond politics, people are now allowed to raise funds for social causes or for medical bills via online platforms.
 Nigerian companies are increasingly adopting crowdfunding as an alternative funding means, mostly via initial coin offerings (ICOs).

 In 2018, regardless of the regulatory bottlenecks, four Nigerian startups raised funds through two forms of crowdfunding: ICOs and debt financing.
 Three of these startups collectively raised millions of dollars according to the Nigerian Startup Funding Report 2018.

 These two are separate forms of raising funds.
 ICO is an equivalent of an initial public offering, only that it happens in the cryptocurrency space.
-For debt financing, a company raises money for working capital or capital expenditures through the sales of debt instruments to investors — both individuals and institutions.
+For debt financing, a company raises money for working capital or capital expenditures.
+They do it through the sales of debt instruments to investors — both individuals and institutions.
 And in return for the investments, investors get a promise that the principal and interest on the debt will be repaid at a certain time.

 For example, one of the companies that raised funds through debt financing promised a 20% return on investment in 12 months.
 Of the four start-ups that raised funds through crowdfunding, only one raised locally while the others raised on foreign platforms.

-In all, Nigerian start-ups raised a total of $178 million in 2018 with crowdfunding contributing a significant percentage of that despite having only three start-ups considered in the Nigerian Start-up Funding Report.
-Two of these start-ups made it to the top funding chart for the year and coincidentally, these two are also financial service providers.
+In all, Nigerian start-ups raised a total of $178 million in 2018 with crowdfunding.
+Contributing a significant percentage of that despite having only three start-ups considered in the Nigerian Start-up Funding Report.
+Two of these start-ups made it to the top funding chart for the year.
+Coincidentally, these two are also financial service providers.